robweber/trash-panda/README.md

 Also of note are some optional variables.

 * __interval__: By default the global interval will be used, but individual device types, or individual hosts, can set their own.
+* __group__: Optional way to group similar devices logically, will be passed down to host
 * __notifier__: Again, by default the global notification type will be used but hosts types can set their own.
 This will apply to the host and all services under it.
 * __service_check_attempts__: Override the global service check value with a custom value for this host
 * __ping_command__: Override the built in ICMP Ping check with a custom check defined in the [services](#services) list.